M.S. Program Requirements

 CURRICULUM & REQUIREMENTS

-Each option requires 36 units of coursework in a broad range of disciplinary areas.
-The program can be completed in 2 years attending full time, but must be completed within 7 years.
+The program may be completed in as few as 2 years (attending full time), but should be completed within 7 years.*

 36 Total Units

 |JS 203, Seminar in Applied Statistics in Justice||3|

 |JS 211, Historical Issues in Justice Studies||3|